Keeping Shad Alive After you catch then will be a challenge.

 and environmental changes.

 So with the above in mind, the below is some of my observations along the trail of keeping shad

-Temperature and dissolved oxygen appear to be the two most influential criteria in determining survival of shad populations.
+Temperature and dissolved oxygen are the two most influential criteria in determining survival of shad populations.

 Aeration - Circulation - Filtration - Temperature